 One is the notion that this behaviour probably isn’t very productive.

 And two is that I’m not the only one heading for the comment section to enjoy some expected mayhem.

 Whenever I dive into a comment section to entertain myself by enjoying people stating just how offended they are, I’m typically able to find a few such comments.
 But rarely as many as I would’ve foreguessed.

-Sometimes, and not counting obvious bot- or troll accounts, I have to scroll through hundreds of comments to find one single commenter who seems to be genuinely offended.
+Sometimes, and not counting obvious bot- or troll accounts, I have to scroll through hundreds of comments to find one commenter who seems genuinely offended.

-Still, the comments made by people who have taken offence, however many or however few, aren’t what interests me here.
+Still, the comments made by people who have taken offence, however many or few, don’t interest me here.

 What truly interests me is that I’m finding droves of comments from two types of people:

-1. Online Meta Samaritans.
+1. Meta-Samaritans.
 The first group complains about those who are taking offence.
-“People who are offended by this content have no right whatsoever to be offended by this content,” they say.
+“People who are offended by this content have no right to be offended,” they say.
 This group won’t hesitate to express harsh opinions despite a complete lack of comments made by people being genuinely offended.

 Now, we have an online fight on our hands.
 But for what reason?